 The Museum follows the provisions of FASB ASU 2015-03, Interest-Imputation of Interest (Subtopic 835-30): Simplifying the Presentation of Debt Issue Costs.
 This ASU requires that debt issuance costs related to a recognized debt liability be presented in the statement of financial position as a direct deduction from the carrying amount of that debt liability, consistent with debt discounts.
-Amortization of debt issuance costs should be reported as interest expense.
+Amortization of debt issuance costs are reported as interest expense in accordance with this standard.